InfiniteSeas/QuestJob/README.md

 - Retrieve all quests and their statuses for a wallet.
 - Aggregate and retrieve total reward points for all wallets.
 - Scheduled cron jobs to update quest statuses.
+- Retrieve all NFTs' image URLs and account addresses.
+- Retrieve the image URL for a specific account address.

 ## Prerequisites